numpy/numpy/doc/neps/nep-0051-scalar-representation.rst

 Alternatives
 ============

-Different representation could be discussed, main alternatives are spelling ``np.`` as ``numpy.`` or dropping the ``np.`` part from the numerical scalars.
+Different representations can be considered: alternatives include spelling ``np.`` as ``numpy.`` or dropping the ``np.`` part from the numerical scalars.
 We believe that using ``np.`` is sufficiently clear, concise, and does allow copy pasting the representation.